Greyyy-Test/Greyyy-Test.github.io/_pages/main.md

 #### Update Gemfile

 Replace `gem "github-pages` or `gem "jekyll"` with `gem "jekyll", "~> 3.5"`.
-You'll need the latest version of Jekyll[^update-jekyll] for Minimal Mistakes to work and load all of the theme's assets properly, this line forces Bundler to do that.
+You'll need the latest version of Jekyll[^footnote-example] for Minimal Mistakes to work and load all of the theme's assets properly, this line forces Bundler to do that.

-[^update-jekyll]: You could also run `bundle update jekyll` to update Jekyll.
+[^footnote-example]: You could also run `bundle update jekyll` to update Jekyll.

 Add the Minimal Mistakes theme gem: